rednafi/rednafi.com/content/go/tool_directive.md

 ## Still not perfect

-That said, one thing still bugs me: `go get -tool` still adds these dev tools to the main `go.mod` file.
+That said, one thing still bugs me: `go get -tool` adds these dev tools to the main `go.mod` file.
 That means your application and dev dependencies are still mixed together.
 Same problem the `tools.go` hack had.

 There's no built-in way to avoid this yet.
 So your options are: